 Pecuniary penalties are monetary fines imposed and collected by civil courts.
 The civil standard of proof is applied (namely the balance of probabilities).

 A number of factors are taken into account by the Court in determining the appropriate fine or level of penalty.
 The calculation of the monetary amount of a penalty is dependent on ‘penalty units’ that are set out in the Crimes Act 1914.
-From 1 July 2017 the value of the penalty unit for Commonwealth criminal offences increased from $180 to $210.
+On 1 July 2020 the value of the penalty unit for Commonwealth criminal offences increased from $210 to $222.

 On 26 March 2018, the Organisation for Economic Cooperation and Development (OECD) hosted an Australian Penalties Workshop where it released its independent report, Pecuniary Penalties for Competition Law Infringements in Australia.
 The report compared Australia’s system of pecuniary penalties with other comparator jurisdictions and considered whether Australia’s current level of competition law penalties are sufficient to effect deterrence, particularly for large businesses.
 The report and related materials are available from the OECD website.

 Part IV of the CCA prohibits anti-competitive practices such as:

 - anticompetitive mergers.

 The maximum penalties for breaches of Part IV for each act or omission will be the greater of:

 - If Court can determine "reasonably attributable" benefit obtained, 3 times that value; or